 Flowers seem intended for the solace of ordinary humanity - John Ruskin

-The lilac is called Josee – I planted it last year.
+The scent of autumn will soon be in the air here in The lilac is called Josee – I planted it last year.
 After a rough start from being accidentally mowed to the ground, it has recovered and is now starting to bloom.
 Josee is considered a dwarf lilac, although it grows four to six feet tall.
 It grows in Zones 2 through 8, has pinkish-lavender flowers, and blooms sporadically from May through the end of summer.
 It requires very little pruning or other care.